Whirlpool: An Undervalued Opportunity For DGI Investors

 WHR just reported its Q4 numbers, which were a miss by analysts' standards.
 WHR did manage to grow revenues 1.8% y/y, but missed by $0.06 on the top line as EPS came in at $4.33.
 This 1.3% EPS miss caused the stock to drop 8%, which is why I bought shares for $174.36.
 Simply put, it seemed like an overreaction.

 This was actually my second purchase of WHR shares in the past couple of months.
 I initiated my WHR position in late October at $151.56 when the company similarly missed its Q3 numbers and sold off 10%.
 WHR was a major beneficiary of the Trump rally and shot up like a rocket from $150 to $190 and I enjoyed the ride immensely.
 If the American economy picks up, WHR will likely do very well.
 Consumers need to be confident (and have excess cash available) to purchase the expensive, durable goods that this company produces.

-Rising rates could put a bit of a damper on the housing market, though recent data shows this isn't happening yet (the home builder stocks have performed very well of late due to bullish guidance on their part) and a strong housing market bodes well for WHR as well.
+Rising rates could put a bit of a damper on the housing market, though recent data shows this isn't happening yet (the homebuilder stocks have performed very well of late due to bullish guidance on their part) and a strong housing market bodes well for WHR as well.
 I felt comfortable adding to my position on the Q4 miss because while the company didn't hit analyst expectations, it still posted solid growth on the year and currently trades at a very low valuation.

-In the Q4 report WHR management posted highlights for the 2016 year as a whole, which included 14% EPS growth, restructuring and M&A synergies which delivered $216m in benefits, continued innovation in the pipeline (WHR recently announced that it is working with Amazon (NASDAQ:AMZN) to integrate Alexa into its machines, I find this exciting from both a consumer's and an investor's standpoint), the 11% dividend increase and $525m of stock repurchases that the company gave to investors, and the one year total return of 27%, which, as management boasts, but the company in the top quartile of the S&P 500.
+In the Q4 report, WHR management posted highlights for the 2016 year as a whole, which included 14% EPS growth, restructuring and M&A synergies which delivered $216m in benefits, continued innovation in the pipeline (WHR recently announced that it is working with Amazon (NASDAQ:AMZN) to integrate Alexa into its machines.

+I find this exciting from both a consumer's and an investor's standpoint), the 11% dividend increase and $525m of stock repurchases that the company gave to investors, and the one year total return of 27%, which, as management boasts, put the company in the top quartile of the S&P 500.
 The main issue I see when looking at 2016 FY results is that revenues fell from $20.891b to $20.718b.
-This is a small drop, but obviously I'd like to see top-line growth.
+This is a small drop, but obviously, I'd like to see top line growth.

-WHR posted FY EPS of 14.06 for 2016, representing a ttm EPS of 12.3x.
-This is essentially in-line with the company's long-term, 20-year normal P/E of 12.2, but below the company's 10-year normal P/E of 12.7.
+WHR posted FY EPS of 14.06 for 2016, representing a TTM EPS of 12.3x.
+This is essentially in-line with the company's long term, 20-year normal P/E of 12.2, but below the company's 10-year normal P/E of 12.7.

 Source: F.A.S.T.
 Graphs